cim-iec/cimverter/README.md

 ***
 ## For developer:
-### Recommand using clion IDE with cmake build system, makefile will not be used any more because arabica xml parser
+### Recommand using clion IDE with cmake build system:
+* Makefile will not be used any more because arabica xml parser

 ### Solve Eclipse CDT indexer unresolve inclusion problem:
 * Right click Project-> Properties-> Paths and Symbols -> Includes in GNU c++: